Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Pure As-You-Go Deployment

 \subsection{Markov Decision Process (MDP) Formulation}

 Here we seek to solve problem~(\ref{eqn:unconstrained_problem_average_cost_with_outage_cost}), for the pure as-you-go approach.
-When the agent is $r$ steps away from the previous node ($A+1 \leq r \leq A+B$), he measures the shadowing $w$ on the link from the current location to the previous node.
-He uses the knowledge of $(r,w)$ to decide whether to place a node at his current location, and what transmit power $\gamma \in \mathcal{S}$ to use if he places a relay.
-In this case, we formulate the impromptu deployment problem as a Markov Decision Process (MDP) with state space $\{A+1,A+2,\cdots,A+B\} \times \mathcal{W}$.
+When the agent is $r$ steps away from the previous node ($A+1 \leq r \leq A+B$), he measures the outage probabilities $\{Q_{out}(r,\gamma,w)\}_{\gamma \in \mathcal{S}}$ on the link from the current location to the previous node, where $w$ is the realization of the shadowing random variable in the link being evaluated.
+He uses the knowledge of $r$ and the outage probabilities to decide whether to place a node at his current location, and what transmit power $\gamma \in \mathcal{S}$ to use if he places a relay.
+In this case, we formulate the impromptu deployment problem as a Markov Decision Process (MDP) with state space $\{A+1,\cdots,A+B\} \times \mathcal{W}$.
 At state $(r,w), (A+1) \leq r \leq (A+B-1), w \in \mathcal{W}$, the action is either to place a relay and select a transmit power, or not to place.
 When $r=A+B$, the only feasible action is to place and select a transmit power $\gamma \in \mathcal{S}$.
-If, at state $(r,w)$, a relay is placed and it is set to use transmit power $\gamma$, a hop-cost of $\gamma+\xi_{out}Q_{out}(r,\gamma,w)+\xi_{relay}$ is incurred.
+If, at state $(r,w)$, a relay is placed and it is set to use transmit power $\gamma$, a hop-cost of $\gamma+\xi_{out}Q_{out}(r,\gamma,w)+\xi_{relay}$ is incurred. \footnote{We have taken $(r,w)$ as a typical state for simplicity of representation; so long as the channel model given by (\ref{eqn:channel_model}) is valid, we can also take $(r,\{Q_{out}(r,\gamma,w)\}_{\gamma \in \mathcal{S}})$ as a typical state.
+This happens because the cost of an action depends on the state $(r,w)$ only via the outage probabilities.}

 A deterministic Markov policy $\pi$ is a sequence of mappings $\{\mu_k\}_{k \geq 1}$ from the state space to the action space, and it is called a stationary policy if $\mu_k=\mu$ for all $k$.
 Given the state (i.e., the measurements), the placement decision is made according to the policy.